eriklovlie/automatic-octo-computing-machine/README.md

 With [hyperclick] installed you can also cmd-click on a word to activate the `linter-ocaml:type-of` command.

+For the keymap some effort has been expended in picking key combinations that already seem to be used for similar things in other contexts (e.g. the symbols-view package).

 Keyboard activated commands:

 |Command|Description|Keybinding (Linux)|Keybinding (OS X)|